jounijoh/jounijoh/README.md

 #### My Homepage repository:  https://github.com/jounijoh/homepage
 - My personal homepage to showcase film photoraphity (only my own for now)
-- Works also as my portfolio project for development
+- Works also as portfolio project for my development skills